Ashwin2488/yeoman-angularjs-phonegap-ionic/README.md

 yeoman - angularjs - phonegap - ionic
 =====================================

-An skeleton project for using phonegap with angularjs,ionic and yeoman workflow The grunt build task is combined with grunt-angular-phonegap
+A skeleton project for using phonegap with angularjs,ionic and yeoman workflow The grunt build task is combined with grunt-angular-phonegap to build and deploy in device emulators

 ## Prerequisites

 Assuming you have the following dependencies installed already.

-1.NodeJs
+1. NodeJs

-2.git
+2. git